cerebraljam/rnn_lstm_nikkei225_predictions/readme.md

 print('mean_beta: ', mbeta)
 ```

-    mean_beta:  0.9994450610432852
+    mean_beta:  0.9980119284294234

 We can't be wrong if we don't lose money... since we consider a missed opportunity just as good as not losing our investment.

 # Conclusion

-The predictions from the LSTM RNN seems to be following the reality, but if we try to use these predictions to take purchasing decisions, we can see that the results are quite close to a coin toss.
-The ratio of successes VS failures would probably be 50% if we had had 8 symbols selected.
+The predictions from the LSTM RNN seems to be following the reality, but if we try to use these predictions to take purchasing decisions, the results should be close to a coin toss.

-What is scary is that a random selection was almost as successful as our model
+What is scary is that a random selection manage to get a 62% success rate.

 Can we use this in real life?
-Blindly, it doesn't seems much better than choosing randomly.
+I didn't.
+Not sure I will, especially not blindly.

 # Optimization section